It’s been a while since I posted anything. I’ve had a busy few months but now I’ve found the time to write again.

 If you feel strongly about the lack of funding for dental treatment or the lack of government attention on this important area you should contact your federal MP and raise your concerns.
 The time before an election is the time you will most likely get heard.

-Declaration: I have no affiliation or membership to any political party.
+Declaration: I have no affiliation or membership with any political party.